Analysis of mass controlled reaction-diffusion systems with nonlinearities having critical growth rates: Introduction and main results

-with stoichiometric coefficients $\alpha, \beta, \gamma \in \mathbb N$, and, for the sake of simplicity, the reaction rate constants are assumed to be one.
+with stoichiometric coefficients $\alpha, \beta, \gamma \in \mathbb N$, and, for the sake of simplicity, \blue{assume the reaction rate constants are one}.
 By applying the mass action law, one obtains the following one dimensional reaction-diffusion system with $\Omega = (0,L)$

-subject to homogeneous Neumann boundary condition and non-negative, bounded initial data.
+subject to homogeneous Neumann boundary \blue{conditions} and non-negative, bounded initial data.
 It is easy to see that if $\gamma = 3$ and $\alpha, \beta \in \mathbb N$ arbitrary, the cubic intermediate sum condition is satisfied for \eqref{reversible}.
 Moreover, thanks to the reversibility, the entropy inequality condition \eqref{E} is also fulfilled since

-Therefore, one can apply Theorem \ref{th1.4} to obtain global existence and uniform-in-time bound of a unique weak solution to \eqref{reversible}.
+Therefore, one can apply Theorem \ref{th1.4} to obtain global existence and uniform-in-time \blue{bounds} of a unique weak solution to \eqref{reversible}.
 When the diffusion coefficients $d_u, d_v, d_w$ are smooth or constants, the solution is classical.
-We emphasize that global classical solutions to system of type \eqref{reversible} have been studied many times before, see e.g. \cite{laamri2011global,fellner2016exponential,pierre2017asymptotic,morgan2020boundedness}, but none of this results is applicable to the case $\gamma\geq 3$ and $\alpha, \beta \in \mathbb N$ arbitrary, even with constant diffusion coefficients. \end{example}
+We emphasize that global classical solutions to \blue{systems} of type \eqref{reversible} have been studied many times before, see e.g. \cite{laamri2011global,fellner2016exponential,pierre2017asymptotic,morgan2020boundedness}, but none of this results \blue{are applicable to the case $\gamma=3$ and $\alpha, \beta \in \mathbb N$ arbitrary, even with constant diffusion coefficients, unless $\alpha=\beta=1$ and $\gamma$ is arbitrary.} \end{example}

 \textbf{Organization of the paper.} In the next section, we show the global existence and boundedness of solutions for systems with cubic nonlinearities in one dimension.
 We prove Theorem \ref{th1.2} in section \ref{sub2.1}.
 The proof of Theorem \ref{th1.1}, as a consequence of Theorem \ref{th1.2}, is presented in section \ref{sub2.2}.
-Section \ref{sec3} is devoted to case of nonlinearities satisfying cubic intermediate sum condition, where systems with constant diffusion and discontinuous coefficients are considered in subsection \ref{sub3.1} and \ref{sub3.2} respectively.
+Section \ref{sec3} is devoted to case of nonlinearities satisfying \blue{a cubic intermediate sum condition}, where systems with constant diffusion and discontinuous coefficients are considered in subsection \ref{sub3.1} and \ref{sub3.2} respectively.